LearnOnDemandSystems/docs/tms/tms-administrators/users/instructor-management/set-up-organization-to-use-contract-instructors.md

-# How can my organization be set up to use contract instructors?
+# How do I set up my organization to use contract instructors?

 > [!Alert] Please be aware that not all functionality covered in this and linked articles may be available to you.